hasnat/redux-modules/docs/api_reference/REAMDE.md

 > optional

-Determines whether the module name is combined with the action type.
+Determines whether the generated action is `namespaced` with the module name.
+You can use `namespaced: false` to respond to actions from **other** modules.

 ### middleware
 > array of functions with signature (action) => newAction

 > optional

 Middleware allows the action to be transformed before reaching the reducer function.
-Example use cases include adding a `uuid` to the action's `payload` or `meta` object, `payload` type checking, or action logging.
+Example use cases include:
+- Adding a `uuid` to the action's `payload` or `meta` object
+- `payload` type checking
+- Action logging
+- Converting the action `payload` into an immutable object before it reaches the reducer

 ### reducer
 > function with signature (state, action) => newState